ec429/fc-aviation/README.md

 Light, Medium and Heavy Bombers all attack ground units and (apart from Light bombers and the Twenties Medium Bomber) ships.
 The larger bombers do progressively more damage, but are more vulnerable to fighters — attacking ends their movement for the turn, giving fighters a chance at them.
 Try to 'use up' the enemy's fighters with sweeps before sending in your heavy bombers.

+Four-engined heavy bombers require Concrete Runways to repair.
+From the 1940s, many heavies can be converted to carry special-purpose bombs; see the [Special Bombs](#special-bombs) section.

 ### Dive Bombers

 These also attack ground units (and the Dive Bomber can attack ships), but are powerful for their size — dealing damage comparable to medium bombers.
 However, they're short-ranged and _very_ vulnerable — even a Biplane Scout has a decent chance to shoot down a Dive Bomber.
 If you have air superiority, though, dive-bombing can throw the enemy's ground forces into total disarray.